-First-time property buyers sometimes forget that the purchase price is not the end of their home ownership financial outgoings.
+The problem is, many of these First-time property buyers forget that the purchase price is not the end of their homeownership financial outgoings.

-There are a number of expenses that will continue for as long as you own the property – and even after the mortgage is one day paid off.
+There are a number of expenses that will continue for as long as you own the property – and even after the mortgage is eventually paid off.

-So, if you’re in the market for your first investment property, you must know exactly what you, as the owner, will be liable to pay (sometimes each and every year), because not all expenses can be passed on to tenants.
+So, if you're in the market for your first home, you must know exactly what you, as the owner, will be liable to pay (sometimes each and every year), because not all expenses can be passed on to tenants.

-There is also potentially Capital Gains Tax to pay when you finally sell the property – hopefully in many years or decades’ time!
+There is also potential Capital Gains Tax to pay when you finally sell your property – hopefully in many years or decades' time!

 While these taxes are the most obvious, property investors and homeowners are also responsible for other taxes throughout the ownership period of their home or investment.